kubernetes/website/content/en/docs/reference/access-authn-authz/service-accounts-admin.md

 - User accounts are for humans.
 Service accounts are for processes, which run in pods.
 - User accounts are intended to be global.
 Names must be unique across all namespaces of a cluster.
-Service accounts are namespaced.
+In Kubernetes, service accounts are namespaced.
 - Typically, a cluster's user accounts might be synced from a corporate database, where new user account creation requires special privileges and is tied to complex business processes.
 Service account creation is intended to be